• Vice Chair, Global Health

 Biography

-Dr. Walson is an infectious disease physician and the Vice Chair of the Department of Global Health and a Professor of Global Health, Medicine, Pediatrics and Epidemiology.
-He has extensive experience working in research, public health programming, policy development, product development and clinical practice.
-His research focuses on interventions to improve child survival, growth and development Africa and South-Asia.
-He collaborates with ministries of health, NGO’s and academic partners in Bangladesh, Benin, Burkina Faso, India, Kenya, Malawi, Nepal, Pakistan, Thailand and Uganda.
-He also serves as the principal investigator of several large multi-country clinical trials where he has successfully developed and strengthened international partnerships across academic, public health, industry, governmental and multilateral organizations.
+Dr. Walson is chair of the Department of International Health at the Bloomberg School and the inaugural Robert E. Black Chair in International Health.
+Walson is a physician trained in Internal Medicine, Pediatrics, and Infectious Diseases with extensive experience working in research, public health programming, policy development, product development, and clinical practice.
+His research focuses on interventions to improve child survival, growth, and development in Africa and South Asia.
+He collaborates with ministries of health, NGOs, and academic partners in Bangladesh, Benin, Burkina Faso, India, Kenya, Malawi, Nepal, Pakistan, Thailand, and Uganda.
+Walson has conducted numerous trials investigating poor nutrition and infectious diseases to inform improvements in policy and programs globally.
+He has also worked in product development across vaccines, diagnostics, and devices.

 Education